 How to Play Fantasy Football

-There are many different guidelines and variations to the game, but the principle remains the same: Your job as the fantasy owner is to draft, manage, and adjust your team in whatever ways your league allows that will net you more fantasy points each week than your opponents.
+There are many different guidelines and variations to the game, but the principle remains the same: Your job as the fantasy manager is to draft, manage, and adjust your team in whatever ways your league allows to net you more fantasy points each week than your opponents.

 As you may already know, fantasy football can be played for money, with investments ranging anywhere from a few bucks to thousands of dollars.
 It can also be played just for bragging rights.